 Depreciation rates for all other car parts (including metal & wooden parts)

-Here are some of the major benefits of having a zero depreciation add-on in your car insurance policy;
+Now that you know what zero depreciation in car insurance is, take a look at some of the major benefits of having a zero depreciation add-on in your motor insurance policy.

 • Zero depreciation add on would not provide any claim for damaged vehicular parts if the accident involved the insured vehicle driven by a driver without a licence or under the influence of drugs or alcohol.